RusticiSoftware/SCORMCloud_MoodleModule/README.md

 ### Installation
 * Obtain a copy of the module (this repository).
-* Obtain a copy of the format.
-[Moodle Format Repo](https://github.com/RusticiSoftware/SCORMCloud_MoodleFormat)
-	* You can download a zip file of both from our [GitHub downloads page](https://github.com/RusticiSoftware/SCORMCloud_MoodleModule/downloads), or you can clone the Git repositories.
-	* If you download a zip file, extract it after you finish.
 * Upload/copy the directories in the module to the installation directory of your Moodle instance.
-	* format files --> course/format folder in Moodle
 	* module files --> mod/scormcloud folder in Moodle
 * Log in with an administrator account and Moodle will show you a list of modules to be upgraded/installed.
 Click upgrade.
 * To use and configure the module, you'll need to [sign up for a SCORM Cloud account](https://cloud.scorm.com/sc/guest/SignUpForm).